 Avoiding Eggs and Egg Products in Food

+Living with an egg allergy can be a frustrating and challenging experience.
+Eggs are a common ingredient that is found in a wide range of foods, including baked goods, sauces, and salad dressings, which can make it difficult to avoid them.
 Avoiding eggs and egg products is the best way to avoid triggering an allergic reaction.
 However, it is not easy to avoid an allergen.
-Eggs are a common allergen and they are also a very common food ingredient.
 Patients with egg allergies should take extra caution and read food product labels and ingredients.
 It is also important to be able to identify any other names that the allergen may have.

-For example, patients with egg allergies should avoid ingredients like surimi, meringue, ovalbumin, mayonnaise, lysozyme and albumin.
-There may also be food sources that a patient may not expect to contain eggs, such as pasta, pretzels and specialty coffee drinks (x).
+For example, patients with egg allergies should avoid ingredients like surimi, meringue, ovalbumin, ovovitellin, mayonnaise, lysozyme and albumin.
+There may also be food sources that a patient may not expect to contain eggs, such as pasta, pretzels and specialty coffee drinks.

 Treating Allergy Symptoms

 If a patient has a mild allergic reaction, they can use antihistamines to treat the symptoms.
-Also called H1 blockers, they can block histamine that the body releases in response to an allergen (x).
+Also called H1 blockers, they can block histamine that the body releases in response to an allergen.

 Vaccinations with Egg Allergy

-Modern flu vaccines are usually safe for patients with egg allergies (x).
+Modern flu vaccines are usually safe for patients with egg allergies.
 However, some vaccines contain traces of egg proteins that may trigger an allergic reaction.
-Chances of a life-threatening reaction are very low, but it is still important to use caution (x).
+Chances of a life-threatening reaction are very low, but it is still important to use caution.

-Flu (influenza) vaccines contain small amounts of egg protein, but they are generally safe for patients with an allergy (x).
-A doctor or allergist can determine if a patient’s condition requires a specially tailored flu vaccine, although that is rare (x).
+Flu (influenza) vaccines contain small amounts of egg protein, but they are generally safe for patients with an allergy.
+A doctor or allergist can determine if a patient’s condition requires a specially tailored flu vaccine, although that is rare.

 The yellow fever vaccine is one of the few vaccines that may trigger allergic reactions in patients with an egg allergy.
-However, the vaccine is safe with proper precautions (x).
+However, the vaccine is safe with proper precautions.

 Supplements for Egg Intolerance & Digestive Health